 3. Create a good study environment for them

-Ensure that your child has a peace of mind by providing ample and conducive study environments.
-This ranges from quiet study spaces in the house, a proper study table and minimal disturbances during active sessions.
+Ensure that your child has peace of mind by providing ample and conducive study environments.
+This ranges from quiet study spaces in the house, a proper study table, and minimal disturbances during active sessions.

 4. Provide proper study material